 Neat, conservative, Western style clothing is common here.Trachten the traditional clothing are only worn for festivals or special occasions.

-There are 6 mobile network operators and also quite a number of internet service providers in Liechtenstein.
+There are over 0 mobile network operators and about 0 internet service providers in Liechtenstein.
 You can checkout the

 and also details about each of them.